GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 It should display `No resources found.` for now.

-**You are ready to run your first Build!**
+**You are ready to run your first Build!** Click the `Continue` button.

 ## Hello, World!

 Let's start simple with a Build that has no input and produces no artifact.
 All it does is print "Hello, World!".
 It's enough to learn the basics!

-Here's the Kubernetes <walkthrough-editor-open-file filePath="build-crd/getting-started/build.yaml">yaml manifest</walkthrough-editor-open-file> to express such a build:
+Here's the Kubernetes <walkthrough-editor-open-file filePath="knative-build-tutorials/getting-started/build.yaml">yaml manifest</walkthrough-editor-open-file> to express such a build:

 ```yaml
 apiVersion: build.knative.dev/v1alpha1